 - Clinical science

 Hypercalcemia is a condition of high calcium levels (total Ca2+> 10.5 mg/dL or ionized Ca2+> 5.25 mg/dL) in the blood serum.
-For information regarding the physiology and homeostasis of calcium, please see the learning card.
+For information regarding the physiology and homeostasis of calcium, please see the article.
 The most common causes of hypercalcemia are primary hyperparathyroidism and malignancy with paraneoplastic production of parathyroid hormone-related protein (PTHrP).
 Symptoms of hypercalcemia include nephrolithiasis, bone pain, abdominal pain, and polyuria.
 Management depends on the severity of calcium imbalance.
 Mild and asymptomatic moderate hypercalcemia is treated with oral rehydration and low calcium intake, while symptomatic moderate cases and severe cases require IV rehydration and calcitonin administration.
 Hypercalcemic crisis is a life-threatening complication that manifests with dehydration, oliguria, and altered consciousness and requires immediate forced diuresis.

 Hypercalcemia = total serum calcium concentration > 10.5 mg/dL (> 2.62 mmol/L), or ionized (free) calcium concentration > 5.25 mg/dL (> 1.31 mmol/L)